salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/PART-3.md

 | ![images/09-traefikingress.png](images/09-traefikingress.png) |
 | ------------------------------------------------------------------- |

-Our applications will be access through following url's

-* appv1.digitalbarries.com
-* appv2.digitalbarries.com

 Now we create 2 deployments for our applications to run in pods on GCP.
 The deployment files will look as follows.